-Why Your Quest 2 Lenses Keep Fogging Up — And How to Fix It
+Why Your Quest 2 Lenses Keep Fogging Up, And How to Fix It

 The dreaded lens fog.
 You’re deep into your fitness routine, almost finished, and suddenly your view clouds over.
 I usually hit pause, lean forward, and let air from my floor fan flow inside the headset.
-Then I’m ready to go again—but having to pause ruins your momentum.
+Then I’m ready to go again, but having to pause ruins your momentum.
 It’s incredibly annoying and instantly breaks immersion.
 It’s like driving a car when the windshield fogs up; it can feel disruptive, even dangerous.
-Both just need some cool air, which is why the fan trick works—but is it worth the interruption?
+Both just need some cool air, which is why the fan trick works, but is it worth the interruption?
 Honestly, it kills the vibe of your entire routine.

 I started looking for ways to stop VR lens fogging because it ruined so many workouts.
+After two years of VR fitness and a lot of experiments in the mad scientist lab, I finally have real answers.

 Today, I’ll explain why fogging happens, share what I’ve learned, and show you what does and doesn’t work.
-Welcome back to the Mad Scientist Lab—where I run VR experiments so you don’t have to, and so you can have a great VR experience.
+Welcome back to the Mad Scientist Lab, where I run VR experiments so you don’t have to, and so you can have a great VR experience.
 Let’s break it down.

-Fogging occurs when sweat and heat build up under the tightly sealed headset during intense movement—like boxing, dancing, or cardio.
+Fogging occurs when sweat and heat build up under the tightly sealed headset during intense movement, like boxing, dancing, or cardio.
 This creates a temperature and humidity difference between the inside of the headset and the cooler lenses, causing condensation to form.
 Basically, if your lenses are fogging, you’re probably doing a great job with your workout.
 You’re huffing and puffing, but the fog is a real pain.

 Some design aspects of the Quest 2 contribute to the problem: the snug foam interface seals fully around your face, and the lenses sit close to your eyes.
 All that heat and moisture stays trapped inside with nowhere to go, leading to fogged lenses.
-This is the number one issue I see with fitness apps—it totally kills the vibe.
+This is the number one issue I see with fitness apps, it totally kills the vibe.

 Real-World Stories / What Users Say (and What I Experienced)